pulbium/3D-Flocking/README.md

 # 3D-Flocking
-Simulation of flock of autonomous agents
+Simulation of flock of autonomous agents floating in toroidally curved space.
+Yeah.